 Jared Macdonald

-Jared is the editor-in-chief and co-owner of JaysProspects.
-A credentialed media member with every team in Toronto's minor league system, he has seen nearly every Blue Jays prospect in person, using information from coaches, scouts, and players to add to his content on the site.
-E-mail him anytime at jared@jaysprospects.com.
+Jared is the editor-in-chief of JaysProspects.
+A credentialed media member with each affiliate in Toronto's minor league system, he has seen nearly every Blue Jays prospect in person, using information from coaches, scouts, and players to add to his content on the site.
+His work has been featured in the Toronto Star and on MLB Trade Rumors, among others.